sdiehl/wiwinwlh/tutorial.md

 \ (@ b) (@ c) (@ a) (f1 :: b -> c) (g :: a -> b) (x1 :: a) -> f1 (g x1)
 ```

-The ``seq`` function has a intuitive implementation in the Core langauge.
+The ``seq`` function has a intuitive implementation in the Core language.

 ```haskell
 x `seq` y